Film

 about the art

-The film, Spring Ocean Lake, by Luke Thompson and Todd Woodlan, builds on decaying footage of family vacations, natural landscapes, and family gatherings, which Luke retrieved, processed, and manipulated.
-The deterioration of the film causes the colors to separate and bleed and thus shape the visual field.
+Luke and Todd’s film, Spring Ocean Lake, is built from decaying found footage of family vacations, natural landscapes, and family gatherings.
+The deterioration of the film causes the colors to separate and bleed, reshaping the visual field.
 What might have been a straightforward record becomes something far less certain, drifting between recognition and abstraction.
 Todd created the music for the film by combining field recordings, electronic tones, and bassoon into layers that mirror the instability mapped in the film.
 Together, image and sound create a shifting environment where memory is not preserved, but continually altered, shaped as much by material decay and accident as by recollection itself.